Opinion | From Limbaugh to Trump: A historian of the right wing explains Rush’s real legacy

 Sargent: Limbaugh is part of the third generation of the “New Right.”
 The first generation is the reaction to Eisenhower and the battle over McCarthy.
 The second is the rise of Goldwater and into the 1970s.
 We tend to associate Limbaugh with the third wave — the 1980s into the 1990s.

-Perlstein: Goldwater loses because he’s offering pure ideological nostrums — weaken unions, get rid of the Tennessee Valley Authority.
+Perlstein: Goldwater loses because he’s offering pure ideological nostrums — weakening unions and getting rid of the Tennessee Valley Authority.
 It’s not an ideology — as was seen in the results in 1964 — to build a majority.

 The brilliance of the Nixonian new right of the 1970s was that they were able to prospect for grievances on the ground that came out of reaction to the insurgent movements of the 1960s — civil rights, abortion, gay rights.